 Clear the clutter: While stacks of paper may seem like the mark of a busy employee, they’re also a great way to collect dust and other particle irritants on your desk.
 Take some time each week to tidy up your desk area by removing or recycling unnecessary paperwork.
 Also, view and save documents on your computer and/or company’s shared space to reduce waste.

 Encourage a fragrance-free work environment: Fragrances from perfumes, hand lotions, cleaning products, and more can cause reactions like headaches, nausea, or even asthma attacks.

 Clean your keyboard: Periodically, clean your keyboard with compressed air to remove dust and other particles that could have become lodged between keys.
 When cleaning your keyboard, make sure to disconnect it and conduct the cleaning in an area where the debris can be easily removed once you are finished.

-Use an air purifier: Air purifiers are a great way to keep the air in your office free of dust particles, allergens, mold spores, pollen, and more.
+Use an air purifier: Air purifiers are a great way to keep the air in your office free of dust particles, mold spores, pollen, and more.
 Air purifiers come in a variety of sizes and can be especially useful during pollen season to keep your office’s indoor air comfortable for those with hay fever and other seasonal allergy symptoms.

 Smoke in designated areas only: Cigarette smoke can be especially irritating and harmful to those with allergies and asthma.
 If your office campus is not entirely smoke-free, ensure that designated smoking areas are properly used.